Indian Drinks & Beverages

 When I feel sluggish in the afternoon, there is nothing more grounding than tea with Parle-G or Marie biscuits.
 It is not sophisticated.
 It is just what hits the right spot.

 Every Indian has an opinion on their chai.
 Some want it made only with milk.
 A few like it black.
 Most prefer a mixture of milk and water.
 And then there are the ones who want masala chai, infused with cardamom, cloves, and cinnamon, with a piece of ginger thrown in for heat and sharpness.
-The spices vary between households, between regions, and between generations.
+The spices vary across households, regions, and generations.

 But chai is only one part of the story.
 Along the Konkan coast, where my family is from, kokum sherbet is what you reach for on a hot afternoon.
 In Punjab, sweet lassi arrives with every heavy meal.
 In Maharashtra, aam panna appears the moment the raw mangoes come into season, tart and deeply green and nothing like anything you can buy in a bottle.